 Therefore, if you live in a low-lying area, it’s a good idea to move your furniture and fittings on your first floor to higher ground.
 Possible options include storing it on the second floor or shipping it to a third-party storage facility.

-Fix Your Roof
+Fix Your Roof to Prevent Water Damage

 While flooding typically affects the ground floor, heavy rainstorms can also highlight weaknesses in your roofing.
 Water is prone to leaking between gaps in your tiles or soaked asphalt shingles.

 Cheaper roofs may only last 15 to 25 years before requiring replacement.
-Eventually, waterproofing materials that sit underneath tiles and shingles can fail, causing water to leak into your home, and leading to mold and damage to your masonry.
+Eventually, waterproofing materials that sit underneath tiles and shingles can fail, causing water to leak into your home, and leading to mold and water damage to your masonry.
 Therefore, whether there are storms predicted in your neighborhood or not, it’s a good idea to get experts to assess your roof and fix any problems ahead of time.

 Check For Cracks In Your Foundation